Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 Make sure SwitchBot Lock has been added to your App.

-3. To use remote unlock notifications functions, you need to connect your Lock to SwitchBot Hub products (cloud service must be enabled).
+3. To use remote unlock notifications functions, you need to connect your Lock to SwitchBot Hub products (Third-party Service must be enabled).
 The Lock is a BLE communication device, so the remote unlock notification option in the SwitchBot App appears grayed out and cannot be enabled when used alone.

 Related Post: